saattrupdan/autopoet/README.md

 ## Syllable data

-The syllable counter is trained on the Gutenberg Syllable corpus, consisting of ~180,000 English words split into syllables.
+The syllable counter is trained on the Gutenberg syllable corpus, consisting of ~180,000 English words split into syllables.
 The `process_gutsyls` notebook converts these into a format which is more convenient for our purposes.
 The raw dataset can be freely downloaded here:

 <p align = 'center'>
   <a href = 'http://www.gutenberg.org/files/3204/'>